yukka-learn/tes-coding-team-Bratamedia/README.md

    bun install
    ```

 3. Set up your environment variables.
-Create a .env.local file in the root directory and add your database connection string:
+Create a `.env`. file in the root directory and add your database connection string:

    ```bash
    DATABASE_URL="your_neon_postgresql_connection_string"